Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques

 CMS also searched for a low mass resonance decaying into $b\bar{b}$ pairs recoiling from an ISR jet in events recorded at a center-of-mass energy of $\sqrt{s}=13$ TeV corresponding to a luminosity of 35.9 fb$^{-1}$ of data~\cite{CMS:2018pwl} using a combination of several triggers whose full efficiency condition requires the $p_{\rm T}$ of the large-radius jet used for reconstructing the resonance mass to be larger than 450 GeV.
 A dedicated double-$b$-tagger is used to select jets likely to originate from two $b$-quarks.
 No significant excess above the SM prediction is observed for signal masses between 50–350 GeV and limits were set in this region.

-In this work, we present a sensitivity study for the search of pseudoscalar resonances decaying to $b\bar{b}$ pairs in proton-proton collisions at a center-of-mass energy of $\sqrt{s}=14$~TeV and an integrated luminosity of 3000 fb$^{-1}$, achievable at the end of the High Luminosity LHC (HL-LHC) data taking, using a parametrised ATLAS detector simulation.
-We perform our analysis focusing on the sensitivity for $b\bar{b}$ resonances with mass values ranging from 10 GeV to 100 GeV.
+In 2030 the High Luminosity (HL-LHC) phase of the LHC will begin~\cite{ATL-PHYS-PUB-2019-005,Collaboration:2650976}, which will allow the ATLAS and CMS experiments to collect an integrated luminosity of 3000 fb$^{-1}$ of proton-proton collisions at a center-of-mass energy of $\sqrt{s}=14$~TeV.
+Right before HL-HLC starts, both detectors will undergo several upgrades that will result in improved reconstruction and pile-up suppression capabilities.
+This work aims at optimizing the analysis strategy in order to maximize the experimental sensitivity to detect pseudoscalar resonances decaying to $b\bar{b}$ pairs at the end of HL-HLC.
+We perform our analysis focusing on the sensitivity for resonances with mass values ranging from 10 GeV to 100 GeV.
 In this mass range, we adopt a strategy based on triggering on a high-$p_{\rm T}$ photon and we look for a recoiling large-radius jet that contains collimated $b\bar{b}$ pairs.
 As discussed before, this is an optimal strategy, given the lower achievable photon threshold at trigger level with respect to choosing ISR jets, it can probe efficiently masses $\gtrsim 10$ GeV.
 Moreover, the $b\bar{b}$ final state is the dominant decay channel for spin-0 particles with Yukawa-like couplings to fermions and masses below the top-quark mass.